-When we are working with epoxy resin, we use silicone cups for mixing, as well as popsicle sticks for stirring.
 If you are trying to create less waste you could also try using silicone mixing cups and let your epoxy resin mix cure in the cup after, peel it out, and reuse the cup.

 This goes for any other reusable tools you will be designating for epoxy resin only.

 When you are planning on working with epoxy resin, wherever you choose to do the work, make sure that it is a resin-only sort of workspace.